-- Computerized tomography (CT).
-You might be given a CT scan if you go to an emergency room for an initial seizure, because it's generally a readily available test.
-CT machines use a type of X-ray equipment to obtain cross-sectional images of your brain and skull.
-CT scans can reveal abnormalities in the brain that might be causing your seizures, including tumors, bleeding and cysts.
+- Computerized tomography (CT) scan.
+A CT scan uses X-rays to obtain cross-sectional images of your brain.
+CT scans can reveal abnormalities in your brain that might be causing your seizures, such as tumors, bleeding and cysts.

 - Positron emission tomography (PET).
 PET scans use a small amount of low-dose radioactive material that's injected into a vein to help visualize active areas of the brain and detect abnormalities.

 Single-photon emission computerized tomography (SPECT).
 This type of test is used primarily if you've had an MRI and EEG that didn't pinpoint the location in your brain where the seizures are originating.

 - Neuropsychological tests.
 In these tests, doctors assess your thinking, memory and speech skills.
 The test results help doctors determine which areas of your brain are affected.

 If you have epilepsy, it's common to have changes in your normal pattern of brain waves, even when you're not having a seizure.
 Your doctor may monitor you on video while conducting an EEG while you're awake or asleep, to record any seizures you may experience.
 Recording the seizures may help the doctor determine what kind of seizures you're having or rule out other conditions.